 When compared to cast iron, wrought iron is an iron alloy with a very low carbon concentration.
 It’s a semi-fused iron mass with fibrous slag inclusions that give it a “grain” that looks like wood when etched or twisted to the point of failure.

-Seventeenth types of Non-ferrous metals
+Seventeenth type of non-ferrous metals

 Aluminum

 Aluminium is a silvery metal that is soft and lightweight.
 It has the atomic number 13 and belongs to the boron group on the periodic chart.
-Aluminium is the most plentiful metal on the Earth’s crust and the third most abundant element after oxygen and silicon.
+Aluminium is the most plentiful metal in the Earth’s crust and the third most abundant element after oxygen and silicon.
 It makes up 8% of the weight of the Earth’s solid surface.

 Nickel